gdmoney/aws-lambda-github-actions/README.md

 # aws-lambda-github-actions

-Integrate GitHub and AWS Lambda to audo deploy on code changes.
+Integrate GitHub and AWS Lambda to audo deploy an existing function on code changes.

 ### Usage
 - GitHub > Settings > Secrets >